-“The benefits of bone broth have been making headlines because it’s believed bone broth has special nutritional properties,” says registered dietitian nutritionist Amy Jamieson-Petonic.
-“The bone broth rage includes claims that it reduces inflammation, improves immunity and joint function, helps wounds heal faster, fights food sensitivities and rebuilds bones with collagen.”
+“The benefits of bone broth have been making headlines because it’s believed bone broth has special nutritional properties,” registered dietitian nutritionist Amy Jamieson-Petonic says.

 Even though there is not a lot of evidence-based research that bone broth is the secret to good health, “this does not mean bone broth is unhealthy, it just isn’t the cure all for everything that ails you,” says Jamieson-Petonic.

-So, what exactly is bone broth?
-It turns out the terms broth, stock and bone broth are now typically used interchangeably.
+The terms broth, stock and bone broth are typically used interchangeably.
 Bone broth, broth and stock are built on the same basic recipe of water, meat or bones (or both), vegetables and seasonings.

 There is nothing new about bone broth because chefs and home cooks have been using feet, knuckles, tendons and bones of all sizes from poultry, beef, pig and fish to make rich, nourishing broths forever.

 “Many cultures have long regarded broth as a healing food, especially if you consider the tradition of eating chicken soup when you're sick with a cold or the flu.
 There’s seolleongtang in Korea, sopa de lima in the Yucatán and ‘Jewish penicillin’ (chicken soup with matzo balls), to name a few,” Jamieson-Petonic says.

 One benefit of a steaming bowl of chicken soup filled with vegetables is that it can reduce inflammation in nasal passages and improve healing from a cold, she says.

 "So your grandmother was right.
 Eat your chicken soup," she says.
 It’s good for you.”